Constraints and Consistency of Rotating Regular Black Hole Thermodynamics

 where

+The parameters $M$, $a$, $q$, and $\alpha$ in Eqs.(\ref{eq:31})--(\ref{eq:32}) are all independent, so the metric describes a rotating singular black hole.
+Imposing the regularity condition $M = q^3/\alpha$ on Eq.(\ref{eq:32}) yields the rotating regular black hole \cite{Kar:2025anc}.

+{\it Thermodynamics of rotating regular black holes -}In the previous section, the rotating singular ``mother'' black hole was obtained, described by Eqs.(\ref{eq:31}) and (\ref{eq:32}), where the parameters $M$, $q$, and $\alpha$ are still independent.
+In this section, we first derive the thermodynamic quantities of the rotating ``mother'' black hole in the full phase space $\{S, J, q, \alpha\}$, and then impose the regularity condition $M = q^3/\alpha$ on the derived quantities to obtain the thermodynamics of the rotating regular black hole.
+For comparison, we also examine the incorrect approach, in which the constraint is imposed directly on the first law.

 The event horizon corresponds to the Killing horizon, which defines the ``surface'' of a black hole as a three-dimensional hypersurface.
-For a class of rotating regular black holes described by the line element Eq.(\ref{eq:31}), before considering Eq.(\ref{eq:28}), the event horizon satisfies
+For the rotating ``mother'' black hole described by the line element Eq.(\ref{eq:31}), the event horizon satisfies